 - As a result, you will be able to fill formulas down to specific rows and get the percentage values in the corresponding cells.

-Read More: How to Use Fill Handle to Copy Formula in Excel (2 Useful Examples)Â
+Read More: How to Use Fill Handle in Excel

 3. Using Down Command from the Fill Drop-Down

-In this method, we will use the Down Command from the Editing group to fill the formula down to the specific rows.
+In this method, we will use the Down command from the Editing group to fill the formula down to the specific rows.
 Let’s walk through the steps to fill formulas down to specific rows in Excel.

 📌 Steps: